irongiant33/gr-halow/docs.md

     - I think the statement of the "least common multiple" is a coincidence.
 I'll have to find the statement in the spec to prove it, but I think the reason why it is always 48 is because of the number of bits per OFDM symbol - even as the rates negotiate higher MCS, your channel width and number of subcarriers never change.
 - [x] what is bandwidth of subchannel in halow?
 Thinking back, the short preamble is pretty clear on the spectrum, I think there are 6 or so subcarriers for 1 MHz.
     - 31.25 kHz.
 1/10th that of ieee802.11a.
 Shown in [timing constraints table](media/timing-constants.png)
-- [ ] what is the 80 constant used in `frame_equalizer_impl.cc` used to compenstate for frequency/phase offset?
 - [ ] where does `frame_equalizer_impl.cc` get the polarity numbers? in general, how do you determine whether to multiply the pilots by 1 or -1 when doing the frequency correction in the frame equalizer?
     - maybe you could guess since there aren't that many combos?
     - is it from [table I-21](media/polarity.png) on p.4170?